colak/csf-docs/general/mac-amp-setup.md

 # Setting up an AMP stack on a Macintosh computer

 _We describe setting up a web development environment on a Macintosh computer.
 The primary software involved includes an **Apache** web server, a **MySQL** database server, and **PHP** as the associated scripting language.
 Such an arrangement is often called an **AMP** stack.
 Even if you only ever use the web server, you’ll still have all three components configured and available.
-We also cover how to upgrade components, when necessary, and demonstrate the basics of setting up a website with a content management system, putting all three components to work.
+We also cover how to upgrade components, when necessary, and demonstrate the basics of setting up a website with a content management system, putting all three components to work._

-These instructions are written for Mac owners who do not identify as “developers”, have never used the built-in web server before, and may not be experts on the command-line.
+_These instructions are written for Mac owners who do not identify as “developers”, have never used the built-in web server before, and may not be experts on the command-line.
 These instructions are written with a deliberate effort to teach, not just get through it as fast as possible.
-These instructions will be maintained to the latest macOS version, currently Sierra versioin 10.12._
+These instructions will be maintained to the latest macOS version, currently Sierra versioin 10.12._ These instructions were written by [Destry Wion](https://github.com/wion), who welcomes all feedback about their usefulness, clarity, and accuracy._

 ***